HotCakeX/Harden-Windows-Security/Wiki posts/Harden‐Windows‐Security‐Module/Harden‐Windows‐Security‐Module.md

 It is also useful for security researchers and penetration testers who want to assess their system security posture.
 The module works with any system locale and language.

-It is fully capable of performing compliance checks for policies applied through Intune using modern workplace management MDM.
+It is fully capable of performing compliance checks for policies applied through Intune using modern workplace management MDM too.

 ### Automatic Updates